Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Method

 In simulation experiments, the perception and route information is provided by the CARLA simulator \cite{dosovitskiy2017carla}.

 The information is represented as follows: \begin{enumerate} \item \textbf{Map}: The HD-Map information includes drivable areas, lane lines, center of lane lines, and curbs, as shown in Fig.~\ref{fig:inputs}(b--d). \item \textbf{Route}: The route from a starting point to the current destination is assumed to originate from an external planning system such as a standard vehicle navigator.
-An example is shown in Fig.~\ref{fig:inputs}e. \item \textbf{Current and past poses of other vehicles}: The current and past position, orientation, and size of other vehicles are rendered on two different channels, presented in Fig.\ref{fig:inputs}(f--g).
-We consider \(1.5s\) of motion history for dynamic targets in the scene. \item \textbf{Current and past ego vehicle poses}: The current and past position, orientation, and size of the ego vehicle are rendered on two different channels, described in Fig.\ref{fig:inputs}(h--i).
-We consider \(1.5s\) of motion history for ego vehicle. \item \textbf{Traffic lights}: The information for different traffic light colors are rendered on three different channels for green, red, and yellow as shown in Fig.\ref{fig:inputs}(j--l). \end{enumerate}
+An example is shown in Fig.~\ref{fig:inputs}e. \item \textbf{Current and past poses of other vehicles}: The current and past position, orientation, and size of other cars are rendered on two different channels, presented in Fig.\ref{fig:inputs}(f--g).
+We consider \(1.5s\) of motion history for dynamic targets in the scene.
+This information can come from the perception module with object detection and tracking algorithms and can produce other cars' current and past poses input channels by rendering these data on a single channel image.
+Note that the data from previous time-steps needs to be transferred to the coordinate frame of the ego car in the current time step. \item \textbf{Current and past ego vehicle poses}: The current and past position, orientation, and size of the ego vehicle are rendered on two different channels, described in Fig.\ref{fig:inputs}(h--i).
+We consider \(1.5s\) of motion history for ego vehicle.
+This information can come from the Localization module. \item \textbf{Traffic lights}: The information for different traffic light colors are rendered on three different channels for green, red, and yellow as shown in Fig.\ref{fig:inputs}(j--l).
+Traffic lights' locations are usually available in the HD-Map, and their color can be detected using the perception module. \end{enumerate}

 BEV dimensions are 25m on the left and right side, 37.5m in front, and 12.5m behind the ego car.